-Deployments of TENs in DACs address priorities 1, 3, and 6 by reducing the primary energy bills and by being more likely to be deployed in DACs than individual building GHPs because of their bundled financing potential.
-Despite existing incentive programs, weatherization and modernization of buildings, which have major benefits to DACs including job creation, have nonetheless been shown to be lacking in single-building electrification in DACs.35 TENs also address priority 2 through the potential replacement of gas pipelines, which can help avoid natural gas leaks, with benefits to air quality and urban tree cover.36 The energy burden implications of reductions in primary energy bills for projects can be assessed using DAC mapping tools.37 However, TENs that are deployed by utilities with the intention of increasing energy justice also have the potential to gentrify communities and displace residents, and local organizations are beginning to develop community engagement protocols to ensure the benefits serve those for whom they were intended.38
+When deployed, TENs also have significant benefits to local communities.
+Deployments of TENs in low-income communities reduces the primary energy bills and by being more likely to be deployed in these communities than individual building GHPs because of their bundled financing potential.
+Despite existing incentive programs, weatherization and modernization of buildings, which have major benefits to these including job creation, have nonetheless been shown to be lacking in single-building electrification.35 TENs also address priority 2 through the potential replacement of gas pipelines, which can help avoid natural gas leaks, with benefits to air quality and urban tree cover.36 The energy burden implications of reductions in primary energy bills for projects can be assessed using corresponding mapping tools.37 However, TENs that are deployed by utilities in these communities also have the potential to gentrify communities and displace residents, and local organizations are beginning to develop community engagement protocols to ensure the benefits serve those for whom they were intended.38